gdwnldsKSC/RedStarPackages/README.md

 looks of things so far, I believe that will be when we can start tackling
 FC15 packages and have OpenSSL to a version past 0.9.8 which will involve a
 lot of rebuilds and broken packages initially.

 Any package without notes will just install via rpm -i or rpm -U as appropriate

+libtermcap and termcap should NOT be needed anymore, but because of RS3.0's very
+interesting mix of packages and versions .... we have to work around it until we
+get to a unified base of some type that allows us to remove them.

 File is built using standard fedora files, so we must due to conflicts
 use rpm -i --force for file-libs RPM, then rpm -U file will work.
 After